amandakoster/GourmetSwap-frontend/README.md

   - deliveryOffered: (boolean)
   - portions: (numeric value)
   - ingredients: (string)
-  - startDate: moment() (a Javascript LIbrarby)
+  - startDate: moment() (a Javascript Library)
   - endDate: moment().add(2, 'months'),
   - location: (string)
   - price: (numeric value)

+- **MealList**:
+This component renders the cooks meals to the landing page.

+- **Meals**:
+This component renders meals to the DOM and maps meals to meal-id.

+- **SignIn**:
+Sign-in uses Google OAuth to allow users to sign in with Google, or email and password.

+- **SignUp**: properties

+  - firstName:(string)
+  - lastName:(string)
+  - username:(string)
+  - email:(string)
+  - password:(string)
+  - phone:(string)
+  - zipCode: (string)
+  - firstNameError: (default: null value)
+  - lastNameError: (default: null value)
+  - usernameError: (default: null value)
+  - phoneError: (default: null value)
+  - zipCodeError: (default: null value)
+  - emailError: (default: null value)
+  - passswordError: (default: null value)
+  - usernameAvailable: (boolean)

 ##### Stye Components
 Our client provided basic PDF wireframes.
 We used a color and font picker to decipher our color palette and typeface.
+We used SASS and such features as variables, nested rules and inline imports.

 #### Back-end